Contact notes:

 John Hudson

 John Hudson is a type designer and co-founder of Tiro Typeworks.
 Since 1997, he has specialised in the design and development of custom fonts for multilingual computing.
 In addition to his type design activities, John writes and lectures on font technology issues.
-He lives on Gabriola Island, British Columbia.

-Contact John Hudson
+arrow pointing right Contact John Hudson

 Ross Mills

-Contact Ross Mills
+arrow pointing right Contact Ross Mills

 Tiro Typeworks